 Patek Philippe has been manufacturing finely crafted timepieces since the company was founded in 1893; however, it has only been within the last half-century that they have expanded their offerings to include sports watches.
 Until the introduction of the Nautilus in 1974, nearly every timepiece that Patek Philippe manufactured was either a highly complicated or elegant dress watch.
-It was only after the Nautilus had proven that there was a demand for a stainless steel luxury spots watch from Patek Philippe that the company began to expand its more causal offerings.
+It was only after the Nautilus had proven that there was a demand for a stainless steel luxury sports watch from Patek Philippe that the company began to expand its more casual offerings.

 In 1997, just over two decades after the Nautilus had first made its appearance (and subsequently proven to be a success), Patek Philippe decided to introduce another line of sports watches into their growing collection of timepieces: the Aquanaut.

 The Nautilus was the epitome of a high-luxury sports watch, with its unique shape and bold 1970s styling.
 However, the Aquanaut took the basic design language of the Nautilus and gave it a modern and sporty twist, resulting in a striking and unique watch that was significantly more youthful and casual in its appearance than anything else that Patek Philippe had previously put forward.

 Like the Nautilus, the bezel and dial of the Aquanaut followed the porthole inspired, rounded-octagon design that was first pioneered by prolific watch designer, Gérald Genta during the 1970s.
 However, instead of being fitted with an integrated stainless steel bracelet, the Aquanaut had more traditional lugs and received a “tropical” rubber strap that was highly resistant to salt water, sweat, and ultraviolet radiation.